There’s no doubt about it.

 I don’t know about you.

-But every time I think about insurance, I always think about how damn expensive it is.
+But every time I think about insurance, I always think about how expensive it is.
 And even though it’s not fun to talk about or pay for – it’s still a necessity.

 So Dave recommends 5 types of insurance policies: